logicethos/factom-communitytestnet-load/README.md

     docker build -t test-load github.com/logicethos/factom-communitytestnet-load

 Note, when running on a federated server, port 8089 must be "exposed" which it wasn't on the original version.
-If your running on a remote or personal node, see options (below).
+If your running on a remote or personal node, see network settings (below).

 **To create a new Chain ID:**